 9.2. for every hour above the acceptable outages in a calendar month, the Company will make a reimbursement of 5% of the fees payable by the Client under the Contract during the relevant month to a maximum of 25% of the total fees payable by the Client in the month.
 This is active only after a report of failure from the Client is received by the Company.

 10. The Company shall not be liable for any defect or failure in the performance of the web-based electronic assessment for reasons beyond the Company’s control including but not limited to link failures, power difficulties, telephone outages, network overload, issues related to Client systems, default or failure of a third party, government actions, failure in the supply of a third party’s access line or any event of Force Majeure.

-11. The Company reserves the right to terminate the use of any bespoke reports, bespoke Products or Oasys previously delivered to Clients in the event that the reports or Oasys have, in the absolute discretion of the Company, low usage or activity.
-The Company will provide the Client with at least 90 days’ notice prior to terminating the use of such reports or Oasys.
+11. The Company reserves the right to terminate the use of any bespoke reports, bespoke Products, or the Assessment Platforms previously delivered to Clients in the event that the reports or the Assessment Platforms have, in the absolute discretion of the Company, low usage or activity.
+The Company will provide the Client with at least 90 days’ notice prior to terminating the use of such reports, or Assessment Platforms

 Additional Terms and Conditions for Booking Public Training Courses

 1. Public Training Courses and Prices: